PennLINC/xcpEngine/docs/modules/cbf.rst

 =========

 ``cbf`` module computes the mean CBF and CBF timeseries by subtracting label-conttol pairs and modeled  by the kinetic model.
-The module requires some parameters to be specified and standard parameters are supplied if they are not supply or provided.
+The module requires some parameters to be specified and standard parameters are supplied if those parameters are not provided.

 ``cbf_first_tagged``